jeremytammik/moniwonig/index.md

 ## <a name="garnatilla"></a>garnatilla

+- wind-proof front door, close all the little holes
 - cover chimney foundation with white cement
 - paint roof
+- fix leak in inside corner of veranda roof
 - paint outside walls
 - paint indoor walls
 - paint bathroom ceiling and upper walls white
-- wind-proof front door, close all the little holes
+- replaster the outside walls where bits are falling off or plants are growing
 - buy and install solar water heater
 - glass in bedroom window: build a removable frame 575 x 850 mm
 - towel drying racks in bathroom